LykaJ/api/README.md

 # Usage #

 ## How to add a user
-1. Access the route /register via the POST method.
+1. Access the following route via the POST method: http://127.0.0.1:8000/register
 1. In the request body, add the information of your new user as such:
 ```
 {